arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 fioctl waves rollout <wave name> <device group name>
 ```

-Now every device in the device group should have the target specified in the wave creation.
+Every device in the device group should now have the target specified in the Wave creation.

 ### Conclusion